-As at December 31, 2023, the Group had a revolving credit facility (RCF) of CAD 180 million in connection with its oil and gas assets in Canada.
-No cash amounts were drawn under the Canadian RCF as at December 31, 2023.
-As at December 31, 2023, IPC had a EUR 13 million unsecured credit facility in France, with maturity in May 2026.
-The amount remaining outstanding this facility as at December 31, 2023 was EUR 8 million.
+As at December 31, 2024, the Group had a revolving credit facility (RCF) of CAD 180 million in connection with its oil and gas assets in Canada.
+No amounts were drawn under the Canadian RCF as at December 31, 2024.
+During 2024, the Group entered into a letter of credit facility in Canada (LC Facility) to cover existing operational letters of credit.
+As at December 31, 2024, operational letters of credit in an aggregate of CAD 40.2 million were issued under the LC Facility, As at December 31, 2024, IPC had an unsecured credit facility in France, with maturity in May 2026.
+The amount remaining outstanding this facility as at December 31, 2024 was EUR 5.1 million